+Purpose:

-Purpose: This worksite-specific procedure describes the process for compliance with the Virginia Commonwealth University's (VCU) Respiratory Protection Program.
+This worksite-specific procedure describes the process for compliance with the Virginia Commonwealth University's (VCU) Respiratory Protection Program.
 This program applies to (laboratory, department, division, etc.).

-Scope and Respirator Selection: This program applies to all employees who are required to wear respirators to limit exposure to airborne impurities which may include particulate dusts or fumes, biological, chemical, or allergen contaminants.
+Scope and Respirator Selection:

+This program applies to all employees who are required to wear respirators to limit exposure to airborne hazards which may include particulate dusts, fibers, fumes, mists, gasses, vapors, smoke, biological agents, and/or allergen contaminants.
 This program does not cover the use of air supplying respirators in oxygen-deficient atmospheres.

 Work with EHS-SRM and use the Respiratory Hazard Assessment form to identify the work process, location, and type of respirator(s) used for operations requiring the use of a tight-fitting respirator.
 Once this form is reviewed by EHS-SRM, include it as an appendix to your worksite respiratory protection plan.

 For additional information on respirator selection for chemical, biological or particulate exposures, contact the Industrial Hygiene Section of EHS-SRM.

-Designated Respiratory Program Coordinator: (insert name of responsible individual e.g., principal investigator, laboratory supervisor, post-doctoral fellow, etc.) will be responsible for the administration of this worksite respiratory protection program and thus is called the Respiratory Program Coordinator (RPC).
+Designated Respiratory Program Coordinator:

+(insert name of responsible individual e.g., principal investigator, laboratory supervisor, post-doctoral fellow, etc.) will be responsible for the administration of this worksite respiratory protection program and thus is called the Respiratory Program Coordinator (RPC).
 The RPC will be responsible for updating this program as changes develop for the use of respiratory protection within this worksite.

-B. Respirator Medical Evaluation
+SITE-SPECIFIC RESPIRATORY PROTECTION PLAN TEMPLATE